automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Regnosaurus.md

 # Regnosaurus
-## Description: This stegosaur lived in what is now modern-day England.
+## This stegosaur lived in what is now modern-day England.